-If there is an error during DB schema update, the ngcp-upgrade script will request you to solve it.
-Once you've fixed the problem just re-execute ngcp-upgrade again.
-When all finishes successfully check that replication is running.
+If there is an error during uphrade, the ngcp-upgrade script will request you to solve it.
+Once you've fixed the problem just re-execute ngcp-upgrade again and it will continue from the previous step.

 3. Merge/add the custom configuration templates if needed.
 Apply the changes to configuration templates if any and send them to the shared storage and the other node: